henkbirkholz/ietf-scosi/draft-birkholz-sacm-coswid-00.md

-Finally, both the ISO-19770-2:2015 XML schema definition and the Concise SWID data definition allow for the construction of "infinite" SWID tags or SWID tags that contain malicious content with the intend if creating indeterministic states during validation or processing of SWID tags.
+Finally, both the ISO-19770-2:2015 XML schema definition and the Concise SWID data definition allow for the construction of "infinite" SWID tags or SWID tags that contain malicious content with the intend if creating non-deterministic states during validation or processing of SWID tags.
 While software product vendors are unlikely to do this, SWID tags can be created by any party and the SWID tags collected from an endpoint could contain a mixture of vendor and non-vendor created tags.
-For this reason, tools that consume SWID tags ought to treat the tag contents as potentially malicious and should employ input sanitization on the tags they ingest.
+For this reason, tools that consume SWID tags ought to treat the tag contents as potentially malicious and should employ input sanitizing on the tags they ingest.

 #  Acknowledgements